See highlights from 1930–1936 on the timeline Shift to Abstraction

 Miró presents the Calders with a large blue painting as a going-away present.
 Calder gives him “a sort of mechanized volcano, made of ebony.”

-The Calders give up their house in Paris and return to New York in the company of Hélion.
+The Calders give up their house in Paris and return to New York on the SS Manhattan in the company of Hélion.
 There were so many articles in the European press about war preparations that we thought we had better head for home.

 Upon arriving in the States, the Calders visit Louisa’s parents in Concord, Massachusetts.
 There, we bought a secondhand 1930 LaSalle touring car.
 It had a cloth top, removable, and could seat nine, with broad seats front and rear and jump seats as well.
 It was in good shape; I kept it a long